 Tsavo West National Park

-Animals of Tsavo West include leopards, cheetahs, buffalos, rhinos, elephants, giraffes, zebras, lions, crocodiles, and small mammals such as mongooses, hyraxes, tiny dik-dik antelopes, and porcupines.
+Animals of Tsavo West include leopards, cheetahs, buffalos, rhinos, elephants, giraffes, plains zebras, lions, crocodiles, and small mammals such as mongooses, hyraxes, tiny dik-dik antelopes, and porcupines.

 Tsavo Conservation Area is a great place to see Masai giraffes, a type of giraffe noted for pretty spots that have blotchy edges.
 Photo by Damian Patkowski.